 There are many benefits of aloe vera when it comes to skin care.
-It is a key ingredient that can be found in your cleansers, moisturisers and anti ageing products.
+It is a key ingredient that can be found in many of your cleansers, moisturisers and anti ageing products.
 It is also used in food supplements and herbal remedies.
 For this purpose we will look at the skin care benefits this wonderful plant brings.

 What is Aloe Vera?